Why is the perception of your subscribers important for your deliverability?

 An important indicator to monitor...
 The dissatisfaction rate!!!

 I had already done a few years ago a great article on the dissatisfaction rate.
-Marion & Jonathan have also released a few days ago a White Paper on Statistical Analysis...
+Marion & Jonathan have also released a few days ago a guide to Statistical Analysis...
 Don't hesitate to consult them!

 In a few words, it is a rate that you will have to calculate yourself (unless your router provides a graph representing the hot/cold zones of your clicks) and which will allow you to see how your e-mail is perceived by your target.
 The lower the rate, the better your e-mail will be perceived and conversely, the higher the rate, the greater the risk that your reputation will be negatively impacted and you will no longer reach the inbox!